FreeCodeCampTrondheim/BaWoEngine/README.md

 Data Bank (DataBank.cs)
 * stores all data and gives easy access to it

-Catalogues (Catalogue.cs)
+Catalogues (C.cs)
+* contains templates for new entities

+Generator (G.cs)
-* contains templates for new entities and classes for randomly generating content
+* classes for randomly generating content

 Player (InformationFeeder.cs and InteractionResponder.cs)
 * defines all possible responses to user actions, like retrieving data and applying choices